Skip to main content

 Vitamin D and Reduced C-Reactive Protein Levels

-• Studied populations: obese/overweight adults, patients with diabetes and prediabetes
+• Studied populations: overweight/obese adults, patients with diabetes or prediabetes, and patients with extrapulmonary tuberculosis

 Back to top